 A Quick Glance at the IEC 62443 Standard

-Within the IEC 62443 standard are several subsections that relate to different parties.
-As SIs are demanding compliance with the IEC 62443-4-2 subsection, which issues guidelines for component suppliers, the subsection is becoming increasingly important.
+The IEC 62443 standard contains several subsections that relate to people with different responsibilities.
+As SIs are increasingly demanding compliance with the IEC 62443-4-2 subsection, which issues guidelines for component suppliers, this subsection is becoming ever more important.
 The component requirements are derived from foundational requirements, including account, identifier and authenticator management, password-based authentication, public key authentication, use control, data integrity and confidentiality, as well as backup for resource availability.

-If component suppliers follow the set of guidelines that are set out under the IEC 62443-4-2 subsection, they will equip network operators with the best chance of being able to protect their networks against cyber attacks.
-Although the component suppliers must add certain features and capabilities to their devices in order for the devices to be suitable for deployment on Industrial IoT networks, the onus is really on the network operators to be able to utilize these features across their network and ensure that all of those who they grant access to the network are familiar with the best procedures contained within the IEC 62443-4-2 subsection.
+If component suppliers follow the set of guidelines that are defined in the IEC 62443-4-2 subsection, they will equip network operators with the best chance of protecting their networks against cyberattacks.
+Although the component suppliers must add certain features and capabilities to their devices in order for the devices to be suitable for deployment on Industrial IoT networks, the onus is on network operators to utilize these features across their network.
+Furthermore, they must ensure that everyone granted access to the network is familiar with the best procedures and guidelines outlined within the IEC 62443-4-2 subsection.

-Adherence to each of the guidelines under the IEC 62443-4-2 subsection will typically result in several positive outcomes that will go a long way to making the network more secure.
-However, not following the guidelines could have any number of negative consequences, all of which will result in the network being less secure and leave the network vulnerable to attack by those who have malicious intent.
+Adherence to every guideline set out under the IEC 62443-4-2 subsection will typically result in several positive outcomes that will go a long way to enhancing network security.
+However, choosing not to follow the guidelines could have negative consequences, which will make the network less secure and leave it vulnerable to attack from those with malicious intent.